Associate Professor of Economics

 Area(s) of Emphasis

-Applied Non-market Valuation focusing on wildfires and forested watershed restoration
+Applied Non-market Valuation focusing on wildfires and forested watershed restoration using stated and revealed preference methods

 Member, American Agricultural Economics Association, 2004-present